Meditator-hkx/Meditator-hkx.github.io/Research/ASPLOS-idea.md

 ---
 layout: page
 title: Give a Try to ASPLOS
-subtitle: EFLightPM: An Efficient, Friendly and Lightweight Persistent Memory Library for Fine-grained Data
+subtitle: EFLightPM：An Efficient, Friendly and Lightweight Persistent Memory Library for Fine-grained Data
 use-site-title: true
 ---